-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback will be available on Canvas for the assessment project, during a special session via a video-conferencing platform, and in a standard format on the FSE intranet.
 Information provided includes extensive comments on your assessment report, then average, maximum and minimum marks for the examination as a whole and for individual questions.
 The exam script will also contain comments on the particular mark which can be read after asking to see the exam answer sheet.
 There is also very important additional feedback given during the exercise classes.